pimonteiro/Covid-19-Detector/models/ResNet50/README.md

 # ResNet50 2

-This model was training all the architecture ResNet 50 and add three layers equal ResNet50 1.
+This model was retrained with the imagenet weights and the three last layers equal to ResNet50 1.

 ### Results